vesko-vujovic/vesko-vujovic.github.io/content/posts/event-source-mapping-and-lambda-scaling.md

 Here's my own way of explaining how to improve processing throughput:

+Here's my way of explaining how to improve processing throughput:

-1. Smart Filtering
+1. **Smart Filtering**

 Use filters to only process the data you actually need.
 It's like sorting your mail and throwing out the junk before you even open it.
 This saves time and money.

-2. More Workers
+2. **More Workers**

  Imagine you're running a kitchen.
 If you have more cooks (partitions), you can prepare more meals (process more data) at once.
 Add more partitions to handle more data simultaneously.
-More partitions means more concurent lambda created to consume those messages.
+More partitions mean more concurrent lambda created to consume those messages.

-3. Beefier Machines
+3. **Beefier Machines**

   Sometimes, you need stronger computers, not just more of them.
 It's like upgrading from a bicycle to a motorcycle - you'll get there faster.
 Give your functions more memory and CPU power for tough jobs.

-4. Bigger Batches
+4. **Bigger Batches**

  Instead of washing one dish at a time, fill up the sink and do a whole batch.
 Processing data in larger chunks can be more efficient, but be careful - waiting to fill a very large batch might slow down the start of your process.

-5. Spread the Load
+5. **Spread the Load**
-   Don't put all your eggs in one basket.
-Make sure your data is evenly spread across all your workers.
-If one worker gets overloaded (a "hot partition"), it can slow down the whole system.

 The key is finding the right balance for your specific needs.
 Each method has its pros and cons, so mix and match to find what works best for you.

 # Final Thoughts

-When I can choose which type of kafka event source consumer should I write I would definitely go with a lambda function.
+When I can choose which type of kafka event source consumer should I write I would go with a lambda function.
 No deployment no servers needed for consuming and processing messages.
-For custom logic, sink lambdas are really powerful.
-The only thing I don't like is this scaling logic over which I don't have control their algorithm is a black box
+For custom logic, **sink lambdas** are powerful. **The only thing I don't like is this scaling logic over which I don't have control their algorithm is a black box.**